Resident Evil Outbreak Review Overview

 Still Holds Up in 2025

 In 2025, Resident Evil Outbreak absolutely still holds value, provided you have a working PS2 and can get your hands on a copy.
 Otherwise, you will have to jump through some hoops to play it, as not even GOG has a copy.
-But even as a solo or offline experience, the game’s scenario-based structure, tense survival mechanics, and character-driven storytelling make it a uniquely engaging trip back into Raccoon City.
+Even as a solo or offline experience, the game’s scenario-based structure, tense survival mechanics, and character-driven storytelling make it a uniquely engaging trip back into Raccoon City.
 If you happen to have a friend and can somehow get network play working, that adds another layer of fun, though realistically, online functionality is likely a relic at this point.

-With Requiem on the horizon, revisiting Outbreak is a rewarding nostalgia trip and a way to reconnect with the world and characters the new game will likely build upon.
 That said, it’s not strictly required to play before Requiem—the upcoming release will stand on its own for new players.
 But for fans, returning to the chaos, cooperation, and grimly charming survival horror of Outbreak is still worth your time.
 It’s a chance to see how far the series has come, while appreciating just how ahead of its time this experiment in citizen-focused horror really was.

 | Storefronts | |